 What happens to my premium?

 The premium you pay is used to cover compensation payments.
-The MAA is funded by the levy you have to pay on premiums and this tax is also used for research and education projects as well as to improve road safety.
+The SIRA is funded by the levy you have to pay on premiums and this tax is also used for research and education projects as well as to improve road safety.